pubware/pubware/README.md

 ## Overview

-Pubware is an **agnostic** and **extensible** package publisher.
+Pubware is an agnostic and extensible package publisher.
 Pubware supports any `npm`, `yarn`, `pnpm` project, or other publishing processes (Python packages, Ruby gems, etc.) with a Node runtime.
-Additionally, publishing functionality can be extended with community-made plugins.
-Pubware can be customized to any publisher requirements.
+Additionally, functionality can be extended with community-made plugins.
+Pubware can be customized to any publishing requirements.

 ### 🔥 Features